wordofwarning/wordofwarning.org/privacy/index.md

 ---
 # CONFIGURATION
 layout: hab # the season or event-specific template in /_layouts
-rootpath: "../../../"
+rootpath: "../"

 # ABOUT THE SHOW - GENERIC
-artist: "Privacy Policy" # the name of the artist or company
+artist: "Word of Warning's Privacy Policy" # the name of the artist or company
 header_image: ""
 season: "Privacy Policy"